-Sometimes Google is granted a patent that gives us a look back at something that we’ve been seeing for years, and it has the ability to fill in some gaps for us, give us some new terms to identify old behaviors that we recognize, and confirm some of the things that we’ve been observing.
-I like seeing those patents because they provide some of the backstory behind things we’ve seen before.
+Sometimes Google is granted a patent that gives us a look back at something that we’ve been seeing for years, and it can fill in some gaps for us, give us some new terms to identify old behaviors that we recognize, and confirm some of the things that we’ve been observing.
+I like seeing those patents because they provide some of the backstories behind things we’ve seen before.
 For example:

-As concisely as possible, the patent describes how Google might perform a search based on a query, and checks a whitelist of terms while doing the search, to tell whether or not it should perform a second search that’s more geographically aware, and understand the locations of businesses related to a query, and to the location of the person performing the search.
+As concisely as possible, the patent describes how Google might perform a search based on a query, and checks a whitelist of terms while searching, to tell whether or not it should perform a second search that’s more geographically aware, and understand the locations of businesses related to a query, and the location of the person performing the search.